BSC-CNS-EAPM/Neoantigens-NOAH/README.md

     --alignment : Path to the file with the HLAs (default is the file named HLA.pfam inn the data folder) (Selex format) --background : Background model to use.
 Options are : (random, all, negative, unique, fused).fused is the recommended one and also the default
     --signal : Minimum number of peptides with good binding that an HLA must have to be modeled. default 50.
-    --noise : Minimum number of non-binding peptides that an HLA must have to be modeled. default 10 --simMatrix : Similarity matrix to use.
+    --noise : Minimum number of non-binding peptides that an HLA must have to be modelled. default 10 --simMatrix : Similarity matrix to use.
 Options are: [blosum62, pam250, granthams, sneath]. default is sneath.
 I do not remember why, the latests test were performed with GRANTHAMS.
 However the matrix used does not have a big impact on the results.

+>[!TIP]
+>The command should look similar to:
+>
+>     python noah/train_NOAH.py -o model_name --length 9

 At the end you will have a pickel with the model.

 #####